Embraer takes Boeing to arbitration over failed deal as Brazil eyes China tie-up | The Japan Times

 Gomes Neto declined to provide more details on the arbitration process and whether it would be accompanied by a lawsuit in either a Brazilian or a U.S. court.

-Embraer had hoped to sell 80 percent of its profitable aviation unit to Boeing and benefit from the U.S. company's marketing power to scale up sales of its E2 regional jets, lauded for their fuel-efficiency but also a sales laggard.
-It would have then used Boeing's cash to wipe out all of its previous debt and pay a $1.6 billion dividend to shareholders.
+Embraer had hoped to sell 80 percent of its profitable aviation unit to Boeing and benefit from the U.S. plane-maker’s marketing power to scale up sales of its E2 regional jets, lauded for their fuel efficiency but also a sales laggard.
+It would have then used Boeing’s cash to wipe out all of its previous debt and pay a $1.6 billion dividend to shareholders.

 Boeing, meanwhile, was aiming to compete more directly with Airbus in the regional jets segment.